FAQ: About Herbs and Their Use

 While this can be very frustrating for you as the consumer, it is very important for us to follow these guidelines so that we can continue to provide you with the herbs and supplements you need.

-What is the difference between wild crafted and organic herbs?
+What is the difference between wild harvested and organic herbs?

-Wild crafted herbs are grown and harvested in their natural habitat; organic herbs are grown in an controlled environment.
+Wild harvested herbs are grown and harvested in their natural habitat.
+Organic herbs are grown in an controlled environment.

 What is the difference between a standardized herb and a whole herb?